NickDanDavidson/nickdandavidson/README.md

 # Nick Davidson

 Welcome to my GitHub profile.
 I am a cardiac nurse, professional classical musician, and a freelance web developer in Chattanooga, TN.
-You can learn more at my portfolio site[https://nickdavidson.is].
+You can learn more at my [portfolio site](https://nickdavidson.is).